AAkindele/food-truck-finder/README.md

   postgis/postgis:9.6-3.0-alpine
 ```

+#### Testing: web server:

 In a new tab, start the web server and point it to the test database.
 This will create the database table in the test database.
+Ideally, migrations would be used to setup the test database as well.
 ```
 DB_NAME=foodtruckfinder_test ./gradlew bootRun
 ```

+#### Testing: load sample data:

 In a new tab, import the sample test data into the test database.
 Login to the database container